OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/enterprise-architect.md

 * Limitations specific to Element entity:
   * Recovery Limitations:
-    * For Enterprise Architect as the target system, if during the update operation, any failure occurs, then as a part of update recovery of \{{ spaceName \}}, the properties\[system/custom] of Element entity might get overriden.
+    * For Enterprise Architect as the target system, if during the update operation, any failure occurs, then as a part of update recovery of <code class="expression">space.vars.SITENAME</code>, the properties\[system/custom] of Element entity might get overriden.
     * Reason: Enterprise Architect API limitation
   * Link extra property Limitation:
     * Currently, we support the following link extra properties: Alias, Stereotype, and Aggregation.